Skip to main content

 Properties and the data model

 Nested properties: You can filter on nested or computed fields when the widget exposes them (e.g. a path like element.material.name).
 Select the property from the widget’s filter dropdown; the exact path depends on how the model and widget expose properties.
 If a property does not exist on some objects, those objects are excluded when the filter is applied.
 Type coercion: Values are compared using the property type.
-If a number is stored as a string, the filter may treat it as text (e.g. “Contains”, “Equal to” for the string).
-For numeric comparisons (Greater than, Less than, Range), the value is interpreted as a number when possible.
-Boolean properties use Is true / Is false.
-List-based filters: “In list” and “Not in list” expect comma-separated values.
-List filters apply to the current property only; they do not filter by multiple properties in one rule.
-Add multiple rules if you need to combine conditions.
+If a number is stored as a string, the filter may treat it as text (for example Contains or Equals).
+For numeric comparisons (Is greater than, Is less than, Is between), the value is interpreted as a number when possible.
+Boolean properties use Is true and Is false.
+Multi-value comparison: Is one of and Is not one of let you choose multiple values for the same property.
+They apply to that property only.
+Add multiple filter rules if you need to combine conditions across properties.

 When filtering becomes rules: If you need reusable rules, pass/fail checks, or rulesets (e.g. “all doors must have a fire rating”), use the Property Checker or Model Validation widgets and define rules in the widget or in a ruleset.
 For rule syntax, rulesets, and automated validation, see Data Validation.